EddieChoCho/tech_notes/SQL/Index.md

 * To make one index suffice, you should consistently use the same function throughout your application.
 * See also [Chapter 8, “Modifying Data”](https://use-the-index-luke.com/sql/dml).

+## Parameterized Queries

+* Bind parameters—also called dynamic parameters or bind variables—are an alternative way to pass data to the database.
+Instead of putting the values directly into the SQL statement, you just use a placeholder like ?, :name or @name and provide the actual values using a separate API call.

+### There are two good reasons to use bind parameters in programs:
+* Security: Bind variables are the best way to prevent SQL injection.
+* Performance:
+	* Databases with an execution plan cache like SQL Server and the Oracle database can reuse an execution plan when executing the same statement multiple times.
+	* It saves effort in rebuilding the execution plan but works only if the SQL statement is `exactly` the same.
+If you put different values into the SQL statement, the database handles it like a different statement and recreates the execution plan.
+	* When using bind parameters you do not write the actual values but instead insert placeholders into the SQL statement.
+That way the statements do not change when executing them with different values.

 ### References
 * [1][Slow Indexes, Part I](https://use-the-index-luke.com/sql/anatomy/slow-indexes)